However, many of these titles end up surpassing their 8 and 16-bit predecessors’ when it comes to level size, game mechanics, lighting, etc.

-In this list, we’ll highlight the best pixel art games to play in 2021, specifically modern video games that use pixel-based art to achieve the desired look.
+In this list, we’ll highlight the best pixel art games to play in 2023, specifically modern video games that use pixel-based art to achieve their desired look.

 Table of ContentsShow

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch